Kostya-Vologin/Drawing-graphs-C/README.md

 ## Program functions:
 * entering formulas (the maximum number is 10, after entering the graph automatically appears in a rectangular coordinate system);

-* selection of ranges for X and Y, initially the program has the values: for X вЂ” -30, 30 (min and max, respectively) and for Y вЂ” -30, 30 (min and max, respectively), after entering the values, the chart ranges change;
+* selection of ranges for X and Y, initially the program has the values: for X &mdash; -30, 30 (min and max, respectively) and for Y &mdash; -30, 30 (min and max, respectively), after entering the values, the chart ranges change;

 * drawing graphs using the entered formulas (each graph has a separate color);